emu-russia/breaks/BreakingNESWiki_DeepL/6502/Readme.md

 |![dlatch_tran](/BreakingNESWiki/imgstore/dlatch_tran.jpg)|![dlatch_logic](/BreakingNESWiki/imgstore/dlatch_logic.jpg)|

 For convenience, the logical variant of DLatch has two outputs (`out` and `/out`), since the current value of DLatch (out) is often used as an input of a NOR operation.

+The optimized versions of the logic diagrams are compiled by ttlworks and contain an additional source of information for analysis.